biostu24/star-control-guide-maps/data_extract/README.md

 that dumps all world data.
 The UQM source code has been modified (`uqm` folder) to dump additional data to `stdout`.

-To get access to the data UQM needs to build from source, in debug mode.
+To get access to the data, UQM needs to build from source, in debug mode.
-The game requires a GCC version 4.9 to compile the game and will not compile with later versions.
+The game requires GCC version 4.9 to compile and will not compile with later versions.

 Docker is used to create the specific environment required to compile UQM.
 The